Helping You to Maximize Your Academic Pursuits

 Student Professionalism Process

 Professionalism concerns and commendations may be submitted using the online Professionalism Concern Referral form and the Professionalism Commendation Referral form.
-Individuals wishing to report in person may contact the Senior Associate Dean for Student Affairs Dr. Emma Simmons, at emma.simmons@medsch.ucr.edu.
+For any questions about the professionalism process, please contact the Dr. Danny Teraguchi, Executive Associate Dean for Student Affairs at daniel.teraguchi@medsch.ucr.edu.

 Statement on Supporting an Abuse Free Academic Community